fitbenchmarking/fitbenchmarking/docs/source/users/running.rst

 Changing the options
 --------------------

-An options file can also be passed with the ``-o`` argument.
+An options file can also be passed with the ``-o`` or ``--options-file`` argument.
 For example, the template file can be run by issuing the command

 .. code-block:: bash